arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.security-hardening-guide/content.md

 If you are using UNO Q to store private information, it is recommended that you implement encryption at rest to protect it.
 Various approaches are available; some of them are proposed below:

-#### Add an encrypted private directory to the user's home directory
+#### Add an Encrypted Private Directory to the User's Home Directory

 The following procedure outlines how to create a subdirectory within the user's home directory that is managed by the operating system, allowing data to be stored and guaranteeing protection at rest.